EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

    Various options for plotting and fitting histograms on the panel *Display Settings*

 The second drop-down menu on :numref:`display-settings` includes options about plot normalization.
-Depending on your purpose of data visualization, you can decide on showing the *Y* axis without any change, so reporting the number of occurrences as the default.
+Depending on your purpose of data visualization, you can decide on showing the *Y* axis without any change, so reporting the number of occurrences without normalization as the default option.
 You could also normalize the histogram in two different modes.
+With normalization regarding to probability, the sum of all the possible occurrences is set to one, and we get a probability distribution for the measured values.
+On the other hand, with the *Unary* normalization, the highest occurrence will be set to one, and the rest of the values will be shown proportionate to that maximum one.